-A common question I get asked is, “Am I applying to Kaufman or USC or both?”
-Each dance program has its own process, requirements, and timeline—so I get that it can be super confusing.
-In short, you are simply applying to the University of Southern California, declaring dance as your intended major, and submitting some additional documents for the dance faculty to review (before going on to the live audition).
+Prospective students often ask me, “Am I applying to Kaufman or USC or both?”
+Each college dance program has its own process, requirements and timeline—so I get that it can be super confusing.
+In short, for us, you are simply applying to the University of Southern California.
+You are then declaring dance as your intended major and submitting some additional documents for the dance faculty to review (before going on to the live audition).
 Let’s walk through the application process step by step.

 Start at www.commonapp.org

 The process starts with the Common Application.
 Select your application type (first-year or transfer) and add ‘University of Southern California’ to your list of colleges.
-In addition to the Common App requirements, you will provide additional information on the USC Writing Supplement.
+In addition to the Common App requirements, first-year students will provide additional information on the USC Writing Supplement when applying.

 Indicate your intended major in dance

 When you have to select your USC major, be sure to choose “KSOD: Dance, B.F.A.” as one of your two choices.
-You’ll have to scroll down a bit on the drop down menu.)
-From there, you’ll be asked to confirm that the major you selected has a portfolio requirement.
-A new section titled “Portfolio” appears in the left navigation when you click “Yes”.
+You’ll have to scroll down a bit on the drop down menu.
+From there, you’ll be asked to confirm that you are applying to USC Kaufman, which has a portfolio requirement.
+A new section titled “Portfolio” will magically appear along the left navigation when you click “Yes.”

 Follow the Portfolio link within the Common Application

-Click on the link to be magically transported to SlideRoom.
+Click on the link to head over to SlideRoom.
 Here is where you’ll provide your USC Kaufman Portfolio of dance materials.
-You can start the portfolio while working on the rest of your application to the university.
-However, you cannot submit the USC Kaufman Portfolio without submitting the Common Application.
+You can work on your portfolio while working on the rest of your application to the university.

-You must submit your Common Application plus USC Writing Supplement AND your USC Kaufman Portfolio by December 1.
-We’re happy to accept your application before December 1 too!
+You must submit your Common Application plus USC Writing Supplement (for first-year students) AND your USC Kaufman Portfolio by Dec.
+1. We’re happy to accept your application before Dec.
+1 too!

-The Office of Admission starts its review of your Common Application and USC Writing Supplement, while our faculty spend the first two weeks of December reviewing your USC Kaufman Portfolio.
+The Office of Admission starts its review of your university application, while our faculty spend the first two weeks of December reviewing your USC Kaufman Portfolio.
 These two processes happen completely independent of one another at this point.

 Get your live audition results in mid-December

-You will get an email stating whether or not you have been selected for a live audition.
+In mid-December, you will get an email stating whether or not you have been selected for a live audition.
 Students who are not invited to a live audition go back into the general admission pool and will receive full consideration for their second-choice majors.
 Students who are invited to a live audition will be scheduled for an audition date based upon the preferences listed on their USC Kaufman Portfolios.
-Please note that the Office of Admission has not weighed in on our finalists’ academic preparation at this point.
+Again, we haven’t talked with the Office of Admission about our finalists yet… except perhaps to say hello.

 Audition in January

 You’ll join us for an entire day on campus.
-You’ll take ballet, contemporary, improvisation, and hip-hop classes.
-You’ll also have about fifteen minutes to chat with our faculty and present a two/three-minute solo of your choice.
-To answer the question that follows: Yes, it can be a longer version of the solo from one of your videos.
+You will take ballet, contemporary, improvisation and hip-hop classes.
+Then, you’ll have about 10 minutes to chat with our faculty and present a three-minute solo of your choice.
+To answer the question that often follows: Yes, you can show us a longer version of the solo from one of your videos.

 Relax while we do our thing

 Okay, that’s not entirely fair to ask of you.
 But, at this point, you’ve done all you need to do.
 After we’ve finished all live auditions, our faculty will recommend students to the USC Office of Admission.
-There will be a back and forth between the two groups about the candidates’ talent, academic preparation, and fit for the USC community.
+There will be a back and forth between the Office of Admission and USC Kaufman about the candidates’ talent, academic preparation, and fit for our community.
 Students not recommended for the dance program go back into the general application pool and will receive full consideration for their second-choice majors.

 Apply for financial aid